elekktrisch/stutzjs/README.md

 # stutzjs
-* Solves the accuracy problems of the accountingjs by using a bigdecimal implementation instead of floatingpoint.
+* Solves the accuracy problems of the accountingjs library (http://openexchangerates.github.io/accounting.js) by using a bigdecimal implementation (credits http://mikemcl.github.io/big.js) instead of floatingpoint.
 * supports typescript by providing an ambient typings file

 ## getting started